gzweigle/open-hybrid-piano/HELP.md

 Sustain, sostenuto, or una corda do not release
 * Look at the comments around settings in the settings file and consider making changes.
+* If some notes sustain after release and some notes do not sustain at all, this means the sensor physical placement has too much variation from note-to-note.

+## Debugging
+* When a large amount of data is streamed to the serial monitor, it can buffer and result in large latencies.
+If the debug information in serial monitor does not match what is expected, this could be the cause.
+Try rebooting.

 ## Ethernet